-A.10.2 Failure to report to the Doping Control Station in due time
+A.10.2 Failure to report to the Doping Control Station in due time still on duty, the sampling procedures shall still be carried out.
+In any case, the ISU shall investigate a possible Failure to Comply.

 Should the Skater fail to report to the Doping Control Station in due time as per Article A.10.1, this fact shall be recorded on the Doping Control Officer Report Form.
-If the Skater does arrive at the Station while the Doping Control Officer is still on duty, the sampling procedures shall still be carried out.
+If the Skater does arrive at the Station while the Doping Control Officer is